Classical Verification of Quantum Computations

 \section{Introduction}

 We propose a solution to the open question of verifying quantum computations through purely classical means.
 The question is as follows: is it possible for an efficient classical verifier (a \BPP\ machine) to verify the output of an efficient quantum prover (a \BQP\ machine)?
 This question was first raised by Daniel Gottesman in 2004 (\cite{aaronsonpost}).
 In the absence of any techniques for tackling this question, two weaker formulations were considered.
 In the first, it was shown that if the verifier had access to a small quantum computer, verification of all efficient quantum computations was possible (\cite{broadbent2008ubq}, \cite{fk2012}, \cite{abe2008}, \cite{abem}).
-The second formulation considered a classical polynomial time verifier interacting with two entangled, non communicating quantum provers (rather than just one machine), and showed that in this setting it was possible to verify the result of an arbitrary quantum computation (\cite{ruv2012}).
+The second formulation considered a classical polynomial time verifier interacting with two entangled, non-communicating quantum provers (rather than just one machine), and showed that in this setting it was possible to verify the result of an arbitrary quantum computation (\cite{ruv2012}).
 Although both lines of work initiated extensive research efforts, the question of classical verification by interaction with a single quantum computer has remained elusive.

-In this paper, we answer this question affirmatively: we show that a classical polynomial time verifier (a \BPP\ machine) can interact with an efficient quantum prover (a \BQP\ machine) in order to verify \BQP\ computations.
-We rely on the additional assumption that the verifier may use post-quantum cryptography that the \BQP\ prover cannot break.
-More specifically, we rely on quantum secure classical encryption schemes, such as those based on the learning with errors problem (\cite{regev2005}).
-These schemes can be used to encrypt classical bits (or quantum states) in a way in which an efficient quantum machine cannot extract any information.
+In this paper, we show that a classical polynomial time verifier (a \BPP\ machine) can interact with an efficient quantum prover (a \BQP\ machine) in order to verify \BQP\ computations.
+We rely on the additional assumption that the verifier may use post-quantum cryptography that the \BQP\ prover cannot break; it remains an open question whether such a protocol is possible without assumptions.
+More specifically, we rely on the assumption that the Learning with Errors problem (\cite{regev2005}) cannot be solved by an efficient quantum machine.